-The Navy Cherry Point OPAREA sea space covers 18,617 NM2 off the east coasts of North Carolina and South Carolina.
+The Navy Cherry Point OPAREA sea space covers 18,617 NM off the east coasts of North Carolina and South Carolina.
 The Fleet Forces Exercise Atlantic Coordination Center is responsible for coordinating training OPAREA assignments, ranges, airspace, mobile sea range assets, fixed and mobile targets, Large Area Tracking Range, and electronic attack.
 The Fleet Forces Atlantic Exercise Coordination Center coordinates with all DoD, government, and civilian agencies to ensure compliance with all requirements and regulations for the safe use of ranges, assets, and services.
 The Fleet Area Control and Surveillance Facility, Virginia Capes has authority to coordinate services and firing notices, issue weekly target and OPAREA schedules, and prescribe necessary additional regulations governing matters within the Navy Cherry Point Range Complex.

-The southeast coast of the United States is heavily traveled by marine vessels, with several commercial ports near U.S. Navy OPAREAs like Wilmington, NC; Charleston, SC; Savannah, GA; and Jacksonville, FL.
-Recreational boats range throughout the coastal waters, depending on season and weather conditions.

-North Carolina had 380,670 registered recreational boats in 2014, which ranks as the ninth most nationwide (U.S. Coast Guard, 2015).
+The southeast coast of the United States is heavily traveled by marine vessels, with several commercial ports near U.S. Navy OPAREAs like Wilmington, North Carolina; Charleston, South Carolina; Savannah, Georgia; and Jacksonville, Florida.
+Recreational vessels range throughout the coastal waters, depending on season and weather conditions.
+North Carolina had over 367,000 registered recreational vessels in 2016, which ranked as the fourth highest total among Atlantic coast states (U.S. Coast Guard, 2017).
 There are over 200 free water access areas in North Carolina coast, the majority of which are located along or near the coastline (North Carolina Wildlife Resources Commission, 2016).